Forecasting Sparse Movement Speed of Urban Road Networks with Nonstationary Temporal Matrix Factorization

 \subsection{Forecasting Performance}

-We evaluate the task of multivariate time series forecasting in the presence of missing data on the NYC Uber movement speed dataset.
+We evaluate the task of traffic time series forecasting in the presence of missing data on the NYC and Seattle Uber movement speed datasets.
 The preliminary experiment evaluates the NoTMF model with different ranks $R=5,10,15,20,25,30$.
-As shown in Fig.~\ref{notmf_forecast_performance}, a larger rank essentially provides higher accuracy but the increase becomes marginal when $R>15$.
+To set the hyperparameters $\{\gamma,\rho\}$, we first prescribe a collection of hyperparameters $\gamma\in\{10^2,10^1,10^0,10^{-1},10^{-2}\}$ and $\rho\in\{10\gamma,5\gamma,\gamma,5\times10^{-1}\gamma,10^{-1}\gamma\}$ and evaluate the NoTMF with these settings on the training and validation sets.
+Then, we find the best hyperparameter pair for testing the model.
+In this case, the hyperparameters of NoTMF are properly given by $\gamma=1$ and $\rho=5$.
+As shown in Figure~\ref{notmf_forecast_performance}, NoTMF with a larger rank essentially provides higher accuracy but such improvement becomes marginal when $R>15$.
 In the following experiments, we choose $R=10$ for a good balance between performance and computational cost.

-Table~\ref{notmf_forecasting_table} shows the forecasting performance of NoTMF and baseline models.
-We summarize the following findings from the results: \begin{itemize} \item With the increase of forecasting time horizons, the forecasting errors of all models increase.
-For each time horizon, as the order becomes greater, the forecasting performance of NoTMF, TMF, and TRMF is improved. \item Both NoTMF and TMF models demonstrate a significant improvement over TRMF with respect to the forecasting accuracy.
-In contrast to the univariate autoregressive process, there is a clear benefit from temporal modeling with multivariate VAR process. \item Putting the results of NoTMF and TMF together for comparison, it shows that NoTMF outperforms TMF in most cases.
-If $d$ is a relatively small value (e.g., $d=1,2,3$), then the forecasting results of NoTMF are significantly better than those of TMF.
-The result further confirms the importance of seasonal differencing in NoTMF. \item On this dataset, we have two choices for setting the season, one is $m=24$, corresponding to the daily differencing; another is $m=168$, corresponding to the weekly differencing.
-For both two settings, NoTMF can achieve competitively accurate forecasts. \item NoTMF-1st represents the NoTMF model with both seasonal differencing and first-order differencing (see the VAR process in Eq.~\eqref{multi_differencing}), and it performs better than NoTMF ($m=168$) when the order $d$ is relatively small. \end{itemize}
+Table~\ref{notmf_forecasting_table} shows the forecasting performance of NoTMF and baseline models on the test set from the NYC dataset.
+We summarize the following findings from the results: \begin{itemize} \item With the increase in forecasting time horizons, the forecasting errors of all models increase.
+For each time horizon, as the order increases, the forecasting performance of NoTMF and TRMF is improved. \item CTNNM, by its definition, is capable of global time series trend modeling, therefore the forecasting performance with the increase of time horizons does not have a significant accuracy reduction.
+The overall performance of CTNNM is as competitive as BTMF. \item The NoTMF models with different differencing operations demonstrate a significant improvement over TRMF in terms of forecasting accuracy.
+In contrast to the univariate autoregressive process, there is a clear benefit from temporal modeling with a multivariate VAR process. \item On this dataset, we have two choices for setting the season.
+One is $m=24$, corresponding to the daily differencing, while another is $m=168$, corresponding to the weekly differencing.
+For both settings, NoTMF can achieve competitively accurate forecasts. \end{itemize}